BurntNail/6th-Form/pages/Function & Aesthetics.md

-- Functional Performance
+- Functional Performance #card
 	- Refers to how it actually works and performs, eg. weight, durability, elasticity.
 	- Every product will have a crucial criteria, usually established during the development stage, that the material selection will usually depend on.
 	- For example, a product must support a specific load.
-- Aesthetics
+- Aesthetics #card
 	- Within its widest interpretation, aesthetics is involved with our senses.
 The emotional response it evokes through the vision, feel, etc.
-- Form vs Function
+- Form vs Function #card
 	- Which takes priority follows industry norms (eg. fashion vs cars).